open-AIMS/ADRIA.jl/docs/src/overview.md

 sub-component holds parameters that define a given adopted intervention strategy/option: how many (and type of) corals are to be seeded, the length of any deployment, the start/end years, and so on.
 The `Criteria` sub-component relates to the preferences for the Multi-Criteria Decision Analysis methods, further detailed in the [MCDA page](TODO).
-For the ADRIA ecology model, `EnviromentalLayers` relate to the environmental scenarios available for a given simulation (a time series of DHW and Wave stress), itself determined on the loading of data (see [this page](TODO)).
+For the ADRIA ecosystem model (ADRIAmod), `EnviromentalLayers` relate to the environmental scenarios available for a given simulation (a time series of DHW and Wave stress), itself determined on the loading of data (see [this page](TODO)).

-The `Coral` sub-component relates to the coral ecosystem model, currently defined as an ecosystem of six coral "types": Tabular Acropora, Corymbose Acropora, Small Massives and Large Massives, as well as enhanced (e.g., via assisted adaptation or other) Tabular and Corymbose Acropora.
-ADRIA represents these across six size classes, with six parameters for each coral "type" and size class.
+The `Coral` sub-component relates to ADRIAmod, currently representing six coral species:

+1. Arborescent Acropora
+2. Tabular Acropora
+3. Corymbose Acropora
+4. Corymbose non-Acropora
+5. Small massives and encrusting
+6. Large massives

-These six parameters are further detailed in [the Coral documentation](TODO), however, it results in 216 unique parameters (6 groups x 6 size classes x 6 parameters).
-Instead of specifying all 216 parameters by hand, ADRIA instead auto-generates the sub-component using a common template (see [`coral_spec()`](TODO) and [`create_coral_struct()`](TODO)).
-Through discussion with expert stakeholders, parameter bounds were set to +/- 10% of their default values following a triangular distribution, the peak of which is the default value.
+ADRIAmod represents these across six size classes, with six parameter sets for each coral species and size class.
+These six parameter sets are further detailed in [the Coral documentation](TODO), however, it results in 216 unique factors (6 groups x 6 size classes x 6 parameters).
+Instead of specifying all 216 factors by hand, ADRIA instead auto-generates the sub-component using a common template (see [`coral_spec()`](TODO) and [`create_coral_struct()`](TODO)).
+Through discussion with expert stakeholders, factor bounds were set to +/- 10% of their default values following a triangular distribution, the peak of which is the default value.

-The [ModelParameters.jl](https://github.com/rafaqz/ModelParameters.jl) package is used to provide a simple table-like interface to model parameters.
-Using the `Param` type provided by ModelParameters.jl allows the default value, the parameter bounds, their expected distribution, and other associated metadata (e.g., a human-readable name and description) to be attached.
+The [ModelParameters.jl](https://github.com/rafaqz/ModelParameters.jl) package is used to provide a simple table-like interface to model factors.
+Using the `Param` type provided by ModelParameters.jl allows the default value, the factor bounds, their expected distribution, and other associated metadata (e.g., a human-readable name and description) to be attached.
 An example from the `Intervention` sub-component is shown below.